fbpx

 Make Annual Gifts to Loved Ones:

-A single person can give up to $16k to another individual each year, free of gift tax consequences, and married couples can give up to $32k per year to an individual.
+A single person can give up to $18k to another individual each year, free of gift tax consequences.
+Married couples can each give $18k per year to an individual, for a total of $36k.
 These limits also apply to 529 college savings plan contributions.
-Also, you can directly pay qualified education or medical expenses on behalf of loved ones without gift tax considerations.
+In addition, you can directly pay qualified education or medical expenses on behalf of loved ones without gift tax considerations.

 Review Benefits of a Roth Conversion